Old Dogs

 Story & Plot Summary: Old Dogs

-Quick Plot Summary: Old Dogs is a Comedy, Family film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2009, Old Dogs is a Comedy, Family film directed by Walt Becker.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving John Travolta.

 Story Breakdown